alexandriaproject-io/llm-inference/README.md

 - **ENABLE_USE_CACHE**:Bool - Weather or not to use caching for already calculated tokens, useful when pushing one token at a time
 - **LOW_CPU_MEM_USAGE**:Bool - Exchange slower loading for less memory usage when loading the model to GPU
+- **LOAD_IN_8BIT**:Bool - When true, loads the model in 8-bit precision instead of the standard 16-bit (bfloat16/float16), reducing RAM/GPU memory use but sacrificing some precision.

 Default generation config: